 Humane Society International

 HSI utilized compelling video right in the donation form this year to encourage supporters.
 The video wasn’t of the sad variety but rather the successes – thanks to donors like you.
+Also, notice the slick donor ‘ticker’ in the top right of the form.
+This gives donors the instant gratification they want when they give a gift.

 Mercy Home for Boys and Girls